 Have you or your family suffered from food poisoning or other illness or injury on holiday?
 And was someone else (such as a package holiday company) to blame for this?
 If so, you are likely to be able to claim financial compensation.
 In the past, many cases of holiday sickness or illness (eg gastric illness, salmonella, skin infections etc) would go by, ruining countless holidays, without anyone really claiming what they were owed.
 But now, you’re more likely than ever to be able to sue your travel operator successfully.
-And with good legal advice from a skilled holiday illness claims lawyer you’ll be able to recover what you deserve.
+And with good legal advice from a skilled personal injury claims lawyer you’ll be able to recover what you deserve.

 What are the legal requirements to claim compensation for holiday sickness or accident abroad?